The best activities to enjoy in Canberra during your upcoming holiday.

 5. Connect with nature at the Australian National Botanic Gardens

-The Botanic Gardens are located on the foot of the Black Mountain where you will discover the largest collection of native flora in the country.
+The Botanic Gardens are located on the foot of the Black Mountain and is where you will discover the largest collection of native flora in the country.

 Although these gardens are beautiful places for a picnic at any time of year, they spring to life during the summer when you can also enjoy jazz concerts on weekend evenings.